lilywangreeves/crw-simulation/README.md

-# crw-simulation
+# dlas-w-coalescence
-Simulation of Coalescing Random Walks on a ring.
+This repository contains python codes simulating the process of two-type DLAS with coalescence and coalescing random walks on a ring.